NG-NEST/ng-nest/lib/ng-nest/ui/time-picker/examples/en_US/default/disabled/readme.md

 ---
 order: 4
-label: '禁用'
+label: 'Disabled'
 ---

-使用 `disabled` 属性来禁用选择器。
+Use the `disabled` property to disable the selector.